umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/flexible-advanced-v9.md

 This is because by default each server will inform the database that they are active and more importantly it is used for task scheduling.
-Only a single server can execute task scheduling and these tables are used for servers to use a master server election process without the need for any configuration.
-So in the case that a front-end server becomes the master task scheduler, **it will require write access to all of the Umbraco tables**.
+Only a single server can execute task scheduling and these tables are used for servers to use a server role election process without the need for any configuration.
+So in the case that a subscriber server becomes the SchedulingPublisher task scheduler, **it will require write access to all of the Umbraco tables**.

-In order to have read-only database access configured for your front-end servers, you need to implement the [Explicit master scheduling server](#explicit-master-scheduling-server) configuration mentioned above.
+In order to have read-only database access configured for your front-end servers, you need to implement the [Explicit SchedulingPublisher server](#explicit-schedulingpublisher-server) configuration mentioned above.

-Now that your front-end servers are using your custom `FrontEndReadOnlyServerRoleAccessor` class, they will always be deemed 'Replica' servers and will not attempt any master election or task scheduling.
+Now that your subscriber servers are using your custom `SubscriberServerRoleAccessor` class, they will always be deemed 'Subscriber' servers and will not attempt to run the automatic server role election process or task scheduling.
 Because you are no longer using the default `ElectedServerRoleAccessor` they will not try to ping the umbracoServer table.

 :::note
-If using [SqlMainDomLock](azure-web-apps.md#appdomain-synchronization) on Azure WebApps then write-permissions are required for the following tables for all server roles including 'Replica'.
+If using [SqlMainDomLock](azure-web-apps.md#appdomain-synchronization) on Azure WebApps then write-permissions are required for the following tables for all server roles including 'Subscriber'.

 * `umbracoLock`
 * `umbracoKeyValue`